 How many people does this sheet cake serve?

-Depending on how you slice it, you can get anywhere between 12 and 20 pieces out of this cake.
+Depending on how you slice it, this cake can yield between 12 and 20 pieces.

 This cake is so moist and delicious you’ll want to eat it with a spoon!